- What Are Uterine Fibroids?

 - Castor Oil Pack: Applying a castor oil pack on the abdomen helps in pain relief as it contains ricinoleic acid that has anti-inflammatory properties.
-Castor oil also stimulates the lymphatic system to fight against toxins in the body that contribute in fibroid development.
+Castor oil also stimulates the lymphatic system to fight against toxins in the body that contribute to fibroid development.

 - Green Tea: Adding green tea to your natural fibroid treatment diet has plenty of benefits.
-The compound epigallocatechin gallate (EGCG) present in green tea inhibits growth of fibroid cells and eventually leads to their shrinking.
+The compound epigallocatechin gallate (EGCG) present in green tea inhibits the growth of fibroid cells and eventually leads to their shrinking.

 - Apple Cider Vinegar: Apple cider vinegar is used extensively in detoxing the body and shrinking fibroids.
 It helps in reducing the fibroid symptoms.

-- Burdock Root Tea: Burdock root is known to improve the liver’s ability to metabolise oestrogen which in turn shrinks fibroids.
+- Burdock Root Tea: Burdock root is known to improve the liver’s ability to metabolise oestrogen, which in turn shrinks fibroids.
 As a treatment, drinking its tea is effective in fibroid and new tumour growth inhibition.

 - Garlic: Garlic has powerful anti-inflammatory and anti-oxidant properties that discourage the growth of fibroids and other tumours.
 Eating three to five cloves a day can reduce fibroids and its symptoms.